FerhatAKKOC/Shopping/README.md

 ## How to Run

-<p>Clone or download the project</p>
+<p>Firstly, clone or download the project.</p>
 <p>Open a command line window (cmd) in "Shopping" folder (Windows).</p>

-There are many ways to build and run application.
+There are many ways to build and run application, I will show the simplest way.

 Before running, be sure that My SQL configurations are done properly and it is running.
-Do not forget to create a schema.
+Do not forget to create a schema, <i>'shopdb'</i>.

 Spring Boot serves server.port=8080 as default.
-It can be configured in application.properties
+It can be configured in application.properties.

     server.port=8080